 Learn how to build or renovate your Dream home on a budget and without a mortgage from Thomas J. Elpel, author of Living Homes: Stone Masonry, Log, and Strawbale Construction.
 Learn the fundamentals of passive solar design and how to design and build a low-cost, high-efficiency home from the ground up.
 Get hands-on experience working with local materials and scavenging useful resources from the industrial waste stream.
-Among other things, past interns have built a passive solar stone house, a masonry fireplace, and a little castle guesthouse, primarily from free, scavenged, and recycled materials.
+Among other things, past students have built a passive solar stone house, a masonry fireplace, and a little castle guesthouse, primarily from free, scavenged, and recycled materials.

 At Green University® LLC, you have the opportunity to learn about solar water heater systems, wood-fired boiler systems, attached greenhouses, masonry fireplaces, slipform stone masonry, wood-frame construction, and the basics of plumbing and wiring.
 Help out with ongoing construction projects and get first-hand experience retrofitting old buildings for energy efficiency and longevity.
 Construction projects vary considerably from year-to-year, and usually take a back seat to the Hunter-Gatherer program, but there is always something going on.
 Be sure to inquire about upcoming building opportunities.